-List the names and telephone numbers of two (2) persons, one of whom does not reside at the
+List the names and telephone numbers of two (2) persons, one of whom does not reside at the address of permit location, that are able to and have agreed:

-- A. To receive notification at any time. - B. To come to the alarm site within 45 minutes after receiving a request from the El Paso County Sheriff's Office to do so; and - C. To grant access to the alarm site and to deactivate the alarm system if such becomes necessary.
+- A. To receive notification at any time. - B. To come to the alarm site within 45 minutes after receiving a request from the El Paso County Sheriff's Office to do so; and

-Name Telephone Number(s) Name Telephone Number(s) itted to the El Paso County Sheriff's Office Alarm g these two individuals.
-All other changes of itted in writing within 2 days of said change.
+C. To grant access to the alarm site and to deactivate the alarm system if such becomes necessary.
+Name Telephone Number(s) Name Telephone Number(s) Immediate written notification must be submitted to the El Paso County Sheriff's Office Alarm Permit Officer if there is a change concerning these two individuals.
+All other changes of information in this application must be submitted in writing within 2 days of said change.
 The permit holder or any other person in control of an alarm shall pay the service fee of \$75.00 for each false alarm notification in excess of five that is emitted from an alarm site during the preceding 12-month period.
 A security alarm system permit is not transferable and it may be revoked if it has been subject to 9 or more false alarms in a 12-month period.
 The permit can also be revoked for other violations.
-Applicant's Signature Date Submit Application and Payment to: El Paso County Sheriff's Office Headquarters Alarm Permit Officer 3850 Justice Dr., El Paso, TX 79938 For any information or questions, you may call the following: Records Section/Alarm Permit - (915) 538-2292 Alarm Permit Officer/Sgt.
-C. Azcarate - (915) 538-2208 Make check payable to: County of El Paso Commercial Security Alarm Permit Fee: Residential Security Alarm Permit Fee: Revoked Reinstatement Fee: \$60.00 \$30.00 \$100.00 Commercial Permit Residential Perm mit please check one.
+Applicant's Signature Date Submit Application and Payment to: El Paso County Sheriff's Office Downtown Detention Facility BITS - 1 st Floor 601 E. Overland, El Paso, TX 79901 Telephone (915) 546-2293 Make check payable to: County of El Paso Commercial Security Alarm Permit Fee: Residential Security Alarm Permit Fee: Revoked Reinstatement Fee: \$60.00 \$30.00 \$100.00 Commercial permitResidential permit please check one.